Next Start

-Advancing vs. Retarding Ignition Timing: Everything You Need to Know
+Advancing vs. Retarding Ignition Timing: Key Differences

 During this process, your car’s engine utilizes four distinct piston strokes in order to run effectively.
 There are four steps involved: intake, compression, power and exhaust.
 A car’s ignition timing comes into play during the compression stroke.
 Ignition timing controls when the spark plug fires during this process.

 Ignition timing is an important process that plays a big role in the performance of an engine.
-Considering this, it makes sense that there would be ways to affect the ignition timing process to increase vehicle performance.
+So, it makes sense that there would be ways to affect the ignition timing process to increase vehicle performance.
 The best way to maximize engine performance is through advancing or retarding ignition timing.

 What Is Ignition Timing?